Friday, December 30, 2016

 Model looks!

-The visuals are stunning.
-Absolutely stunning and it certainly proves what a developer can do when they care about their product.
+The visuals are stunning and it certainly proves what a developer can do when they care about their product.
 This looks the business alright and feels quite console-y with fantastic environments, awesome sprites, and bundles of colour throughout each and every level.
 The scrolling is both fast and fluent which means we're being treated, rather than enduring a jerky lame Amiga port.
 Amazing, just amazing.

-Sadly, the audio is the mirror opposite of those lovely pixels and appears to be nothing more than an afterthought.
+Sadly, the audio is the mirror opposite of those lovely pixels and appears to be an afterthought.
 There are only a few spot sound effects and, even worse, no background chiptune which would have been perfect.
 Oh, and don't even ask about a title theme.
 That is absolutely terrible and should be skipped - quickly!!

 Why is that?
 So much effort was spent on the visuals and gameplay yet little on the audio...